sgtran/cse15l-lab-reports/LabReport1.md

 ![Image](logIn.PNG)

 ## Trying Some Commands
-* Here we will have some commands:
+* Try some of these simple commands!
 * ls -> Lists all files in current directory
  ![Image](lsCommand.PNG)
 * pwd -> Prints the whole path of current directory from the root directory